 Treatment is offered through the UW Health | Carbone Cancer Center, Wisconsin’s only comprehensive cancer center.
 Along with offering the latest technology and innovative therapies, we provide a caring team that’s focused on you and your family.
 We make your treatment as easy, safe and effective as possible.

 Radiation oncology uses high-energy beams such as X-rays and charged particles to treat cancer.
 We sometimes give this treatment alone.
 Other times, we combine it with surgery and/or chemotherapy.

 We are also one of the leaders in brachytherapy, a radiation source inside the body close to your tumor.

 Radiation can be helpful with many types of cancer, including:

 Head and neck cancer

-Radiation may also be helpful with metastatic cancer, cancer that has spread to other parts of the body.
+Radiation also can be helpful with metastatic cancer, cancer that has spread to other parts of the body.

 We offer several different types of radiation therapy as well as different forms of treatment within each type.

 With the opening of the Eastpark Medical Center in 2024, the UW Health | Carbone Cancer Center will be one of the few select health systems in the country to offer proton therapy.
 And, in collaboration with Leo Cancer Care, we will be the only health system to offer upright proton therapy.
 Proton beam therapy offers fewer side effects and more accurately targets the area to be treated, even for hard-to-reach tumors that may be close to vital organs and tissue.
 Upright proton therapy will enable the treatment to be delivered to patients as they are sitting, offering better comfort, while enabling even greater accuracy.

 Radiation therapy can be used for many types of cancer.
 Doctors may use it to: